-With a beautiful and nearby outdoor environment, these are some of the best summer camps in Austin, TX that you can sign your kids up for once the school break arrives.
+With a beautiful and nearby outdoor environment, these are some of the best choices in this Texas city that you can sign your kids up for.

 The Earth Native Wilderness School has summer programs for kids ages 7-12.
 They have special summer day camps that run from 9 a.m. to 3 p.m and take palace at their Earth Native Campus.
 Their weeklong overnight camps at the Earth Native Campus are for older students 9-16, with two different camp sessions by age.

 The Earth Native Wilderness school primarily teaches wilderness survival skills, such as building shelters, identifying animals, using the sun and stars for directions, and tool-gathering.
 Your child can go on fun adventures through the woods and around the local creek, learning all sorts of skills.

 The camps provide hands-on experience, so campers get real-world experience and are taught by expert outdoor instructors.
 The start dates are in May and run all the way to August.
 You can find more overnight camps in our main Texas page.